PHS LogoMain Banner

 Q) What are the limitations of using sound cards for spectral analysis?

 A) In the post-processing mode, priority is given to spectral updates and the data is not played back through the speakers.
-For playback, use the recorder mode, or select a time segment from the time series display and use the commands.
+For playback, use the recorder mode, or select a time segment from the time series display and use the playback segment commands.

 Q) You offer several optional features such as the signal generator.
 Can these be purchased at a later time?